shirangi/ADGPRS/README.md

 # ADGPRS
 This repository contains MATLAB codes for visualization and plotting simulation results of Stanford ADGPRS (Automatic-Differentiation-based General Purpose Research Simulator).
-If you use the codes or the reservoir simulation model, please cite my dissertation:
+If you use the codes or the reservoir simulation model, you can cite the following dissertation:
 M. G. Shirangi, 2016.
 Advanced Techniques for Closed-Loop Reservoir Optimization under Uncertainty.
-PhD Dissertation, Stanford University.
+PhD dissertation, Stanford University.

 1) Plotting water saturation maps for oil-water flow in a 3D simulation case (50 by 50 by 6): https://github.com/mehrdad-shirangi/ADGPRS/blob/master/ADGPRS_SaturationPlot_MATLAB_code.zip